cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Configuration/utilities/suspend.md

 ### Backup

-`Backup` workflow has such parameters:
+The `Backup` workflow has the following parameters:

 * `snapshot_name`: Backup name/tag.
 By default will be used "backup-<timestamp>"
 * `snapshot_incremental`: Create incremental snapshots or full backup.
 By default